 Technology has undeniably made our lives easier.
 No one can argue that.
 However, for every benefit, there’s a drawback.
 Social media helps us stay connected…but sometimes those connections endanger our lives or mental health.
 Online banking helps us keep track of finances…but also puts our money at risk from hackers.
 Laptops make it easier to work from home…but often at the expense of our work/life balance.

 For kids, the drawbacks are even more extreme!

 When it comes to our kids, technology is loaded with benefits.
-Online schooling, easy access to educational programming, and- let’s be honest- a quick way to get them focused on something other than us while we’re trying to do chores.
+Online schooling, easy access to educational websites and programming, and- let’s be honest- a quick way to get them focused on something other than us while we’re trying to do chores.

 The drawbacks, though, are even more extreme than they are with adults.
 Yep, even worse than losing all of our money to hackers- too much tech can rot our kids’ brains, and not just in the proverbial sense.
 Multiple studies show that excessive screen time actually changes the entire structure of our brains.
 It also damages our kids’ eyes, causes speech delays in very young children, and even interferes with overall development.

 On the flip side, playing outside has far more benefits than drawbacks.
 Let’s look at just a few science-backed reasons to send your kids outside to play.
 Then, we’ll check out some of my favorite ways to turn your backyard into a summer camp!